mehranj73/bitcoincashj/README.md

+This Java library for Bitcoin Cash is a fork of bitcoinj.
+Please read the feature list below for all the features I've implemented since becoming the maintainer.

+Please consider donating: bitcoincash:qptnypuugy29lttleggl7l0vpls0vg295q9nsavw6g

 ### Welcome to bitcoincashj

 The bitcoincashj library is a Java implementation of the Bitcoin Cash (BCH) protocol.
 This library is a fork of Mike Hearn's original bitcoinj library aimed at supporting the Bitcoin Cash eco-system.